-The conflict between duty and desire inspires a bold new play by Scottish writer Stef Smith.
-Nora: A Doll's House reworks Ibsen's drama into three different eras: the campaign for women's suffrage, the sexually liberated '60s and the present day.
-The time frames entwine to tell the story of a wife and mother whose perfect domestic life is threatened by her secret past and inner desperation.
+The conflict between duty and desire inspires a nuanced new play by Scottish writer Stef Smith.
+Nora: A Doll's House re-imagines Ibsen's drama over different generations: 1918, 1968 and 2018.
+There are, we are told, ‘three different and distinct lives’, but the time frames entwine to tell the single story of a Nora Helmer, wife and mother whose domestic situation gives way to domesticity.

 |Where||The Young Vic, 66 The Cut, Waterloo, London, SE1 8LZ | MAP|